AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 <span class="param-badge badge-matrix">matrix</span>
-Two level-dependent (101 round percentage values ranging from 0% to 100%) time-series of modulation coefficients defined for either generating or storing (pumping).
+Two level-dependent (101 round percentage values ranging from 0% to 100%) time series of modulation coefficients defined for either generating or storing (pumping).

 These modulations, which can take any positive value, may (depending on the